The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-The Serbian kolo, Orijent, has been among the top forty in folk dance circles for several years now, in numerous variants and interpretations.
+Information: The Serbian Kolo, Orijent, has been among the top forty in folk dance circles for several years now, in numerous variants and interpretations.
 As a folk dancer travels from one coast to the other, he finds that once he has learned the two or three different sequences currently being done around the country, his visits to various groups will be quite comfortable, and that he can fit in almost anywhere when the Orient record is put on.
 If a native Serb dancer were to make that same trip, however, he would be pretty baffled either he wouldn't recognize his dance, or he would find it extremely painful to stay in the line very long.

 Given the fact that an evening program in the average group consists of several dozen dances from as many ethnic origins, it is not surprising that a kind of homogenization of style has occurred among American folk dancers: having borrowed dances from many diverse sources, we tend to dance everything with the same style in a sense, we have our own village.
 And John Q. Folkdancer, with everything else he has to do, can hardly be expected to devote the time necessary to mastering several dozen different ethnic dance styles.
 Besides, everyone dances for different reasons, and John Q. may simply be interested in losing weight criticisms of his styling may be totally irrelevant to him.